It’s A Stinky Subject — What You Need To Know About The Anal Sac (Glands)

 When Pebbles was little she began to have frequent anal gland fluid build-up and once the infection became abscessed and she had to have surgery.
 That broke my heart because she was obviously in excruciating pain even when on pain medication until it completely healed.

-That is when in my research for my book, “Sit, Stay, And Create Your Own” I realized that Pebbles’s problem all stemmed from her diet of processed dry dog food even though I was feeding her a premium brand.
+That is when in my research for my book, “Sit, Stay, And Create Your Own” (no longer available) I realized that Pebbles’s problem all stemmed from her diet of processed dry dog food even though I was feeding her a premium brand.

-At first, I began feeding her NomNom a veterinarian formulated fresh food delivery service (now get 50% off your first order-try it today!).
+At first, I began feeding her NomNom a veterinarian-formulated fresh food delivery service (now get 50% off your first order-try it today!).
 Everything changed!
-She no longer had problems with her anal glands and her health improved in spite of her heart disease.
+She no longer had problems with her anal glands and her health improved despite her heart disease.

-After I did all the research for my book (mentioned above) I began making my own nutritionally balanced fresh dog food customized for each of my Chihuahuas nutritional needs.
-I do not recommend this for everyone unless you are guided by a veterinarian nutritionist or someone that legitimately knows canine nutrition.
+After I did all the research for my book (mentioned above) I began making my own nutritionally balanced fresh dog food customized for each of my Chihuahuas’ nutritional needs.
+I do not recommend this for everyone unless you are guided by a veterinarian nutritionist or someone who legitimately knows canine nutrition.

 0